hack10hunter/flight-arcade/README.md

   There is built-in help at the starting menu of the game as well.

-## **Miscellaneous**

-### Advanced Topics
-- Reflection(Cube Mapping)
-- Shader partical effects(fire and ocean)
-- Collision detection
-- Physics
-- Transparency
-- Multiple viewports/camera angles
-- Note that the framerate may be low on some browsers due to computational load of the program.
-Hardware acceleration may be helpful.
+- **Note that the framerate may be low on some browsers due to computational load of the program.
+Hardware acceleration may be helpful.**